 15. Prevent shopping cart abandonment by personally engaging visitors

-There are many abandoned cart recovery techniques for ecommerce.
+According to online shopping statistics, 80% of shopping carts are abandoned.
+Luckily, there are many abandoned cart recovery techniques for ecommerce.
 One of the least-known is starting live chats with your most hesitant customers.
 You can ask direct questions or give them assistance.
 It won’t always save the sale but it will help you identify what went wrong in the first place.

 There are many free live chats that you can integrate with Shopify, WordPress, and other platforms.